MobileSocialXD/ml-app-challenge/README.md

 GIVEN the call is made with a “id={foo}” request parameter
 WHEN the client sends the request
 THEN the JSON response should only contains the account that has the {foo} id.

+ ## Bonus - Optional
+ Deploy your services in a cloud provider and set-up the app to call the services